Dodgers set NL homer mark for month at 57, beat Rangers 7-2

 TRAINER’S ROOM

-Dodgers: Manager Dave Roberts said the best-case scenario for Justin Turner’s return from a left hamstring strain would be Tuesday as the DH.
+Dodgers: Roberts said the best-case scenario for Justin Turner’s return from a left hamstring strain would be Tuesday as the DH.
 The Dodgers are off Monday.
-Turner exited Friday’s game with the injury. … Roberts said RHP Walker Buehler came out “really well” from a bullpen session Saturday without covering his blister.
-Buehler is eligible to come off the injured list Thursday, and the Dodgers haven’t listed a probable starter for that game.
+Turner exited Friday’s game with the injury.

 Rangers: Woodward said SS Elvis Andrus (lower back strain) would probably be activated from the injured list after Sunday’s game. … 2B Rougned Odor missed his sixth straight game with a right eye infection.